 Public health privacy notice

 This privacy notice sets out how we use your data to deliver public health services, and comply with data protection legislation.
-The council-wide privacy notice has more information on your rights, and who to contact if you have a concern about how the council uses your data.
+The council-wide privacy notice and Corporation of London privacy notice has more information on your rights, and who to contact if you have a concern about how the council uses your data.

 Why do we collect and process your data?